 The order will open in a full page format with the order number at the top and a menu down the left side of the page.
-The information tab shows all your general order information including information about the customer, shipping details and items ordered.
-There is a drop down where you can change the status of the delivery at the bottom of the page.
-You also have the ability to send notifications to the customer updating them on the progress of their order.
+The information tab shows all your general order information.
+Including information about the customer, shipping details and items ordered.
+There’s a drop down menu where you can change the status of the delivery at the bottom of the page.
+As well as having the ability to send notifications to the customer, updating them on the progress of their order.
 The bottom of the Order page details the order reference number, payment method and reference number.
-Also, the shipping method and status of the order can be found here too.
+Meanwhile the shipping method and status of the order can be found here too.

-On the left-hand menu, there are several other tabs which information can be stored on relating to invoices, credit memos, shipments and comment history.
+On the left-hand menu, there are several other tabs which information can be stored.
+Relating to invoices, credit memos, shipments and comment history.
 The top menu bar has the various action steps which you can choose relating to the particular order you are viewing.
-You can cancel, send email, hold, ship etc as well as an ‘edit’ button which allows you to change the order detail when required.
+Here you can cancel, send email, hold or ship the order.
+As well as an ‘edit’ button which allows you to change the order detail when required.
 The back button takes you back to the general orders page.

 How to View, Edit and Add a Product to the Magento 2 Catalogue

 Let’s move on and take a look at the Products > Catalogue tab.
 It’s the fourth option on your left menu bar.
 If you select this then select Catalogue, at the top of the pop-up menu, it will take you to your Product Catalogue page.

 On this page, you’ll find a similar layout to what we’d looked at previously on the Orders Page.
 You have the ability to filter your search results, customise your table columns and change the number of items viewed.
 You also have the ability to select from various different actions using the drop-down menu.
 This is located to the left of the page above the table showing all the products.
 These options allow you to delete, change status or update attributes for one product or multiple products in your Magento store.